cockroachlabs-field/cockroach-aks-multi-region/README.md

             As the script creates various resources and creates and initializes the CockroachDB cluster, you'll see a lot of output, eventually ending with `job "cluster-init-secure" created`.

+        7. Add Core DNS

+            ```bash
+            kubectl get -n kube-system cm/coredns --export -o yaml --context crdb-aks-eastus
+            ```

-        7. Confirm that the CockroachDB pods in each cluster say `1/1` in the `READY` column, indicating that they've successfully joined the cluster:
+        8. Confirm that the CockroachDB pods in each cluster say `1/1` in the `READY` column, indicating that they've successfully joined the cluster:

             ```bash
             kubectl get pods --selector app=cockroachdb --all-namespaces --context <cluster-context-1>